Understanding the implications of the EU Foreign Subsidies Regulation on private capital

 • The European Commission has not yet initiated an in-depth investigation into a concentration under the FSR, but it is evidently focused on the enforcement of the new regime: it has already opened three investigations into potentially distortive subsidies granted in the context of public procurement procedures and recently announced two ex officio (i.e., own initiative) investigations into suspected distortive foreign subsidies, one of which saw it use its dawn raid powers under the FSR for the first time.

-Explore more resources in our Knowledge base.
+Explore more resources in our Insights or Knowledge base.

 Looking for policy monitoring and navigating the European landscape?
 Learn how our public affairs services can help you.